ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/anl/scistream/20240720-kraislaik/index.md

 preview_only: false
 ---

 Hello there!
-I'm Acheme and I'm thrilled to share the progress on my project, "Optimizing Scientific Data Streaming: Developing Reproducible Benchmarks for High-Speed Memory-to-Memory Data Transfer over SciStream" under the mentorship of [Joaquin Chung](https://github.com/ucsc-ospo/ucsc-ospo.github.io/blob/main/content/authors/chungmiranda/_index.md) and [Flavio Castro](https://github.com/ucsc-ospo/ucsc-ospo.github.io/blob/main/content/authors/fcastro/_index.md) under the [SciStream](https://github.com/ucsc-ospo/ucsc-ospo.github.io/blob/main/content/project/osre24/anl/scistream/index.md) project.
+I'm Acheme and I'm thrilled to share the progress on my project, "Optimizing Scientific Data Streaming: Developing Reproducible Benchmarks for High-Speed Memory-to-Memory Data Transfer over SciStream" under the mentorship of {{% mention chungmiranda %}} and {{% mention fcastro %}} under the [SciStream](/project/osre24/anl/scistream/) project.

 # Project Overview